 The Rolex Daytona is a recognized icon in the world of luxury watches and, until recently, was only available after a wait of up to two years through authorized Rolex dealers.
 Both prized and revered by collectors, the Rolex Daytona can measure and calculate elapsed time and average speed via the chronograph and graduated tachymeter scale on the bezel.
 Technologically advanced, it can endure the rigors of car racing and other competitive sports with ease while maintaining its precision and reliability.
-Rolex included the Zenith El Primero movement in this watch in 1989 and in 2000 came the newly developed Rolex COSC certified caliber 4130 with a 72 hour power reserve.
+Rolex included the Zenith El Primero movement in this watch in 1989 and in 2000 came the newly developed Rolex COSC certified caliber 4130 with a 72-hour power reserve.
 The watch features a center hour, minute and seconds hand and small seconds hand at 6 o’clock.
-Its chronograph is accurate to within 1/8th of a second and is has a 30 minute counter at 3 o’clock and 12 hour counter at 9 o’clock.
+Its chronograph is accurate to within 1/8th of a second and it has a 30 minute counter at 3 o’clock and 12 hour counter at 9 o’clock.
 It is water resistant to 100 meters and features a watertight Oyster case, Triplock crown, Cerachrom bezel, paramagnetic blue Parachrom hairspring and screw-in chronograph pushers.

 Rolex Cosmograph Daytona Options

-The Cosmograph Daytona is 44 mm in diameter and is available in 18 carat yellow, white or Everose gold, 904L stainless steel, steel and gold and platinum.
+The Cosmograph Daytona is 44 mm in diameter and is available in 18-carat yellow, white or Everose gold, 904L stainless steel, steel and gold, and platinum.
 Its dial comes in black, steel, white or champagne set with diamonds.
 It is offered with either a precious metal combination bracelet, all gold or a black or brown leather bracelet for a sportier look.
 Check out the handsome 2013 anniversary edition watch which comes with an ice-blue dial and chestnut brown Cerachrom bezel.

 Rolex Cosmograph Daytona Reference Numbers: